 Content rights are capitalized as intangible assets if all of the following conditions are met: there is no doubt whatsoever that the content will be delivered as agreed in the contract; non-cancellable term of the contract is at least 12 months and cost can be estimated reliably.
+Content rights are amortized over the contracts term.
 The financial liability recognized for capitalized content is presented in the statement of financial position within Other financial liabilities.
 Unwinding of an accrued interest is recognized as an interest expense and is presented within Financial expense.
 Consequently, the relevant cash outflows are presented as cash flows from financing activities.